Superfishintights/nexus/IDIOTS_GUIDE.md

 How to explain in interview:

 - “We are optimizing *context efficiency and tool correctness*, not hard security.”
-- “In a strict environment, you’d wrap this in an OS sandbox; at work we rely on trust + environment controls.”
+- “In a strict environment, you’d wrap this in an OS sandbox; otherwise you rely on trust + environment controls.”

 Even without containers, two practical guardrails you can mention: